rubenwardy/minetest_modding_book/en/chapters/node_drawtypes.md

 the bottom front left most corner, the last three numbers are the opposite corner.
 They are in the form X, Y, Z, where Y is up.

+`paramtype = "light"` allows light to propagate from or through the node with light value.

 You can use the [NodeBoxEditor](https://forum.minetest.net/viewtopic.php?f=14&t=2840) to create node boxes by dragging the edges, it is more visual than doing it by hand.